-The outcome of the vote result by RMT members diving and diving supervisory members will decide whether both the divers and diving supervisors or just the diving supervisors will seek to repeal or amend the fiscal and social security laws.
+The outcome of the vote on the 30 October 2013 resulted in diving and diving supervisory RMT members voting in favour to repeal or amend the fiscal and social security laws.

-This will require the RMT to submit to Parliament a lobby submission to repeal these laws for which the RMT will undertake the lobbying.
+The RMT have submitted a claim to Parliament to repeal these laws for which the RMT will undertake the lobbying.
 This will require the employers when asked by the fiscal policy department of HM Treasury to send letters of support to repeal or amendment of the above fiscal and social security laws.